epic-collab/epic-collab.github.io/competition.md

 <li>April 14: Deadline to finish challenge and submit short papers to the <a href = "https://acii-conf.net/">2023 Affective Computing + Intelligence Interaction Conference</a> workshop.
 (Note: we may request an extension)</li>

-<li>April 21: Deadline to submit short papers to the <a href = "https://acii-conf.net/">2023 Affective Computing + Intelligence Interaction Conference</a> workshop.</li>

 <li>June 2: Workshop paper submitters notified of status of submission.</li>

 <li>September 10-13: Affective Computing + Intelligence Interaction Conference.</li>